MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduleAPIPublicPreview.md

 ## Schedule APIs

-**CreateProjectV1** – this API can be used to create a Project.
+**msdyn_CreateProjectV1** – this API can be used to create a Project.
 The project and default Project Bucket is created immediately.

-**CreateTeamMemberV1** - This API can be used to create Project Team Member.
+**msdyn_CreateTeamMemberV1** - This API can be used to create Project Team Member.
 The records are created immediately.

+**msdyn_CreateOperationSetV1** - This API can be used to to schedule several requests that need to be performed within a transaction.

+**msdyn_PSSCreateV1** - This API can be used to create an entity.
+This entity can be any of the Scheduling entities supporting create operation.

+**msdyn_PSSUpdateV1** - This API can be used to update an entity.
+This entity can be any of the Scheduling entities supporting update operation.

+**msdyn_PSSDeleteV1** - This API can be used to delete an entity.
+This entity can be any of the Scheduling entities supporting delete operation.

+**msdyn_ExecuteOperationSetV1** - This API is used to execute all the operations within the given operation set.

 ## Using Schedule APIs with OperationSet